 What is There to See in Nagoya?

-Outside the castle, the Ninomaru-en gardens provide a perfect place to enjoy the regal tranquillity whilst sitting in one of the it’s many teahouses.
+Outside the castle, the Ninomaru-en gardens provide a perfect place to enjoy the regal tranquillity whilst sitting in one of its many teahouses.

 Despite being another spot that sadly fell victim to the brutality of war, this shrine still has a history spanning 1,900 years!
 As such, the rebuilt structure of Atsuta-jingu is considered one of the most important Shinto shrines in Japan.